mashrekur/neuralhydrology/README.md

 # Contact

 If you have any questions regarding the usage of this repository, feature requests or comments, please open an issue.
-You can also reach out to Frederik Kratzert (kratzert(at)ml.jku.at) by email.
+You can also reach out to Frederik Kratzert (kratzert(at)ml.jku.at) by email